Mary J. Blige: 2007–2008: Growing Pains

 Blige's eighth studio album, Growing Pains, was released on December 18, 2007, debuting at number two on the Billboard 200 and at number one on the Top R&B/Hip-Hop Albums chart.
 It sold 629,000 copies in its first week, marking the third time since Nielsen SoundScan began collecting data in 1991 that two albums sold more than 600,000 copies in a week in the United States.
 In its second week, the album climbed to number one, making it Blige's fourth number-one album.
 The lead single, "Just Fine", peaked at number twenty-two on the Billboard Hot 100 and at number three on the Hot R&B/Hip-Hop Songs chart.
-"Just Fine" was nominated for the Grammy Award for "Best Female R&B Vocal Performance", and Blige won "Best R&B Performance by a Duo or Group with Vocals" for the Chaka Khan duet "Disrespectful" (featured on Khan's album Funk This) which Blige wrote.
+"Just Fine" was nominated for the Grammy Award for Best Female R&B Vocal Performance, and Blige won Best R&B Performance by a Duo or Group with Vocals for the Chaka Khan duet "Disrespectful" (featured on Khan's album Funk This) which Blige wrote.

-Growing Pains was not released in the UK until February 2008, where it became Blige's fifth top ten and third-highest-charting album.The Breakthrough and Reflections (A Retrospective) were released in the Christmas rush and therefore settled for lower peaks, although both selling more than her top five album Mary.
+Growing Pains was not released in the UK until February 2008, where it became Blige's fifth top ten and third-highest-charting album.
 "Just Fine" returned Blige to the UK singles chart top 20 after her previous two singles failed to chart highly.
 Subsequent singles from Growing Pains include "Work That", which accompanied Blige in an iTunes commercial, and "Stay Down".

 Blige was featured on 50 Cent's 2007 album, Curtis, in the song "All of Me".
-In March 2008, she toured with Jay-Z in the Heart of the City Tour.
-They released a song called "You're Welcome".
+In March 2008, she toured with Jay-Z on the Heart of the City Tour.
+Together, they released a song called "You're Welcome".
 In the same period, cable network BET aired a special on Blige titled The Evolution of Mary J. Blige, which showcased her career.
 Celebrities such as Method Man and Ashanti gave their opinions about Blige and her music.
 Blige is featured on singles by Big Boi, and Musiq Soulchild.

 Growing Pains was nominated for and won the Grammy Award for "Best Contemporary R&B Album", at the 51st Grammy Awards held on February 8, 2009, earning Blige her 27th Grammy nomination, in a mere decade.

 Blige went on the Growing Pains European Tour, her first tour there in two years.
 A tour of Australia and New Zealand was scheduled for June but was postponed due to "weariness from an overwhelming tour schedule" and then eventually canceled entirely.
 On August 7, 2008, it was revealed Blige faced a US$2 million federal suit claiming Neff-U wrote the music for the song "Work That", but was owned by Dream Family Entertainment.
 The filing claimed that Dream Family never gave rights to use the song to Blige, Feemster or Geffen Records.
 Rights to the lyrics of the song used in an iPod commercial are not in question.